 This week we are honored to have Randy Alcorn with us as a special guest.
 Lined up are several of the most common questions about heaven.
-And he’s written a large book on heaven— an expert on heaven (no he hasn’t been there and back).
+And he’s written a large book on heaven, entitled Heaven — an expert on heaven (no, he hasn’t been there and back).
 So let’s get this week under way Randy, who joins us over the phone from his home.
-I presume, Randy, much of the fully revealed New Earth — what we often refer to as Heaven — will be completely unrecognizable to us.
-The New Earth will be re-created.
+I presume, Randy, much of the fully revealed new earth — what we often refer to as “heaven” — will be completely unrecognizable to us.
+The new earth will be re-created.
 But there will be continuity, too.
 So how much of it will be familiar to us?
 For example, will the Himalayan Mountains remain, or will every visible feature of this creation be completely changed?

-See that the continuity of the nail prints in his hands.
-You have got a lot of different aspects.
-And theologian Herman Bavinck said: God’s honor could consist precisely in the fact that he redeems and renews the same humanity, the same world, the same heaven, the same earth that have been corrupted and polluted by sin.
-So in other words, it is the importance of that continuity.
-So I think there is a new Jerusalem.
-Well, there was an old Jerusalem.
-Since there is a new Jerusalem and we are told that people will bring their treasures from all over the earth.
-The kings of the nations of the earth will bring their treas-ures into the new Jerusalem.
-It says that at the end of Revelation 21.
+So, I think there is a new Jerusalem.
+Well, there was an old Jerusalem, since there is a new Jerusalem, and we are told that people will bring their treasures from all over the earth.
+The kings of the nations of the earth will bring their treasures into the new Jerusalem.
+It says that at the end of Revelation 21 (see Revelation 21:24–26).
 Well, why would those people not look like the people of those nations?
-And why would the treasures they bring in, perhaps, as tributes to the king, not have a continuity to the kinds of handmade cultural treasures that we would have today?
+And why would the treasures they bring in — perhaps as tributes to the king — not have a continuity to the kinds of handmade cultural treasures that we would have today?

-So I think there is every reason to expect that in the majority of cases that there would be a continuity between old earth, new earth.
+I think there is every reason to expect that in the majority of cases that there would be a continuity between old earth and new earth.
 If there is a new Jerusalem, why not a new Los Angeles?
-Why not a new Chicago, a new Paris a new London?
+Why not a new Chicago, a new Paris, a new London?